fasiha/ebisu/README.md

 I’ve thought about taking `priorToHalflife` (🏀 below) out of the main `ebisu` namespace because it’s not used by the core algorithm, but rather is for visualization purposes.
 Given a `model` (as above, a 3-tuple representing a Beta distribution prior on a fact’s recall probability at a specific time after its last review), it runs `predictRecall` over and over in a potentially-time-consuming bracketed search to find the *half-life*, that is, the time between reviews at which the recall probability is 50% (customizable via the `percentile` argument).
 This bracketed search, Scipy’s sophisticated [Brent’s algorithm](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.brentq.html), requires a min and max values to search over and the defaults of `mint=1e-3` and `maxt=100` might not suffice for all cases.

+The least important function from a usage point of view is also the most important function for someone getting started with Ebisu: I call it `defaultModel` (🍗 below) and it simply creates a “model” object (a 3-tuple) out of the arguments it’s given.
+It’s included in the `ebisu` namespace to help developers who totally lack confidence in picking parameters: the only information it absolutely needs is an expected half-life, e.g., four hours or twenty-four hours or however long you expect a newly-learned fact takes to decay to 50% recall.

 ```py
 # export ebisu/ebisu.py #
 def meanVarToBeta(mean, var):